UMMS Admissions Protocols for Admitted Students

 All the information on this NEXT STEPS for Admitted Students also pertains to MSTP students with the exception of:

-Ann Arbor: Learn more about what it's like to live in Ann Arbor and ask our med students questions about what they do in their spare time.
+Ann Arbor: Learn more about what it's like to live in Ann Arbor and ask our med students in Admitted Students Slack about what they do in their spare time.

-Financial Aid: Ask our helpful staff any questions you may have about financial aid at Michigan Med.
+Financial Aid: Ask our helpful staff any questions you may have about financial aid at Michigan Medical School.
 Did you know our students graduate with less debt than the majority of medical students?

 Football tickets: More information to come in June.

 Housing: No need to rush into finding housing.
 There are plenty of options well into the spring and summer.
-There is an optional housing tour during Second Look Weekend and many options are posted in the Admitted Student Facebook Group in the spring.
+Many options are posted in the Admitted Students Slack in the spring.

 Laptop/Mobile Communications: We recommend that you wait to purchase any devices until you are on campus.
 More information to come during the summer.

 Parking and Transportation: There is no on-site parking for medical students.
 You will want to look into riding the bus if you live far away.
-A car is not required for your M1 year, but for one of your courses, Interprofessional Clinical Experience (ICE), some clinical site placements will be off-site.
+A car is not required for your M1 year, but for one of your courses, Interprofessional Collaborative Skills-Introduction, some clinical site placements will be off-site.
 You will not be placed at one of these sites if you do not have transportation.

 Q: I’ve been admitted (yay!), now what?